There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate knowledge of a range of mineral deposit styles in their geological context and (2) demonstrate application of the mineral system approach to understanding the origins of mineral deposits.
+Students are able to (1) describe a variety of mineral deposit styles in their geological context; (2) demonstrate application of the mineral system approach to understanding the origins of mineral deposits; and (3) communicate their interpretations of mineralising processes and their relationship to Earth's lithosphere, hydrosphere and atmosphere..

-- Indicative assessments in this unit are as follows: (1) a series of ongoing assignments during the field trip and (2) final report.
+Indicative assessments in this unit are as follows: (1) student presentations and exercises and (2) written reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)